 Drive user adoption, increase customer satisfaction and reduce support costs with strong multilingual training or eLearning materials

-highly successful localized materials.
-Here are our top-10 tips to help avoid some common localization pitfalls when gearing up to take your computer-based training modules, classroom instruction materials or eLearning applications multilingual:
+highly successful translated materials.
+Here are our top-10 tips to help avoid some common translation pitfalls when gearing up to take your computer-based training modules, classroom instruction materials or eLearning applications multilingual:

 - Create translation-friendly content.
 Thinking about translation while you write and/or create your materials will save you money and headaches in the long run.
 Examples of creating translation-friendly content include: Using bulleted lists versus lengthy paragraphs, avoiding slang and idiomatic expressions, and breaking up lengthy noun phrases.